 A Consent is the authorized separation of a piece of land to form two new adjoining properties.
 This is required if you want to sell, mortgage or lease (for more than 21 years) a newly created parcel of land.
 If the two parts are already naturally split, by a road or railway for example, then consent is not needed.

 The Official Plan has specific policies and requirements for land severance.
 In addition to the division of land, rights-of-way, easements and any change to your existing property boundaries also require land severance approval.

 If several severances are intended in the same area, a plan of subdivision may be more appropriate.
-You should consult this matter with the City's Integrated Services - Planning Division for direction on whether a consent is the best approach, or if a plan of subdivision is necessary for the proper and orderly development of your community.
+You should consult this matter with the City's Infrastructure and Development Services - Planning Division for direction on whether a consent is the best approach, or if a plan of subdivision is necessary for the proper and orderly development of your community.

 Why Do I Need Approval To Sever My Land?

 The indiscriminate division of land, without anyone's approval, could have a long term, negative impact on a community.
 It could, for example, result in overextension of municipal services, such as piped water and sewers, snow plowing, school busing and garbage collection.
 Or it might result in damage to natural environment, due to lots that are too small to accommodate adequate sewage disposal systems.

 - land severances are considered within an established community planning framework;

 - new lots and new land uses do not conflict with the overall future planning goals and policies of the City;